sahil-diwan/Design-Patterns/Builder Design Pattern/README.md

   First Create an address object , and multiple role objects and a collection to hold these role and then we can call our constructor.
   There are certain steps need to be followed to create user object.

+# What is builder actually ?
+  We have a complex process to construct an object involving multiple steps , then builder pattern can help us.
+  In builder pattern we remove the logic related to object construction from "client" code and abstract it in separate class.